This project aims to answer whether ultra-wideband communication transceivers can be used for radar applications as well and vice versa.

 What you will do

-This raises the question: "Can we use Ultra-wideband communication signals and transceivers for opportunistic radar applications?".
+This raises the question: "Can we use Ultra-wideband communication signals and transceivers for opportunistic radar applications?"
 During your thesis, you play an essential role in answering this question from a technical perspective.
-One of the major technical challenges is expected to be TX-RX crosstalk and LO leakage.
-You will analyse and develop architectures and algorithms, all with the aim to mitigate the impact of crosstalk and LO leakage, while maximizing sensitivity.
+One of the major technical challenges is expected to be transmit to receive (TX-RX) crosstalk and local oscillator (LO) leakage.
+You will analyse and develop architectures and algorithms, all with the aim to mitigate the impact of crosstalk and local oscillator (LO) leakage, while maximizing sensitivity.
 You will deliver a comprehensive model and algorithm(s) in either Matlab or Python complete with documentation.
 A publication at scientific conference/journal is always a possibility, depending on the duration, quality and novelty of the work.

 What we do for you